yuenche/MLOpsTemplate/src/workshop/documents/part_3.md

         - Logs into Azure
         - Creates an AML job to run the AML training pipeline using the [custom action](../../../.github/actions/aml-job-create/action.yaml) and the existing [training pipeline job file](../core/pipelines/training_pipeline.yml)

-4. Make changes to the `training_pipeline.yml` file to ensure job will run successful
-    > Note: you may have done this in part 2, but still check the file to make sure.

-    > Action Items:
-    > - Locate the file named ```training_pipeline.yml``` in the ```src/workshop/core/pipelines``` folder
-    > - Replace the compute cluster name under `compute` with your specific compute cluster name

-5. Now Let's consider a common scenario in a ML development team.
+4. Now Let's consider a common scenario in a ML development team.
 One of the team members is going to work on a new feature (examples can be changes to feature engineering, hyper-parameter selection, type of the model, etc).
 Let's to make some changes to our ML code, locate and open the following file: ```/src/workshop/core/training/ml_training.py```

     >Action Item: Update `ml_training.py`, you can search for #setup and modify `alpha` to: `model = Ridge(alpha=100)`

     The default for the model is set to 100,000.
 By updating alpha we think it will improve the model performance, let's find out!
 Make sure to save the changes to the file.
 Now we want to commit these changes to the local branch and push them to our github repository.
 This will update the remote github branch on the repository.

-6. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trigger the yc_training_unit_test workflow.
+5. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trigger the yc_training_unit_test workflow.

     > Action Items:
     > - Run the following commands in sequence to stage changes, commit them, and then push them to your repo: